 In 2018, the SAV and TWR restoration progress in the San Marcos River was evaluated.
-Based on the results, the species' coverage estimates were adjusted and Table 2 shows how the coverage estimates compare to the EAHCP biological goals.
+Based on the results, the Long-Term Biological Goals (LTBG) were adjusted and restoration goals were proposed for newly defined reaches.
+The EAHCP biological goals are shown in Table 2.